tenzir/tenzir/web/docs/setup/build.md

 example, CMake doesn't disable assertions when switching from a `Debug` to a `Release` build, but would do so when starting with a fresh build of type `Release`.

-## Nix Environment

-We provide a Nix flake you can use to setup an environment in which all dependencies are available.
-Running `nix develop` inside the main source directory will get you there.

-You can also delegate the entire build process to Nix by invoking `nix build`, but be aware that this method does not support incremental builds in case you plan to make changes to the source code.